Singulink/Singulink.Reflection.Caster/README.md

 ### Performance

-Performance is significantly improved in this library, particularly when using the generic casting methods which do not box the input and return value, thus reducing GC pressure.
+Performance is significantly improved in this library, particularly when using the generic casting methods which do not box the input and return values, thus reducing GC pressure.

 ### Unchecked Casts